This blog may contain affiliate links. Read our disclosure policy for more info.

 The fishing on the Nicoya Peninsula is year-round, but the best months are between December and April for sailfish, and tuna and mahi-mahi are more commonly caught from September to January.

 One of the best things to do from Santa Teresa is to go on a fishing trip because you can catch some huge fish like the ones mentioned above.
 What’s great too is how cheap it is – you can expect to pay $40 USD per person.
-This particular tour is an inshore fishing charter for only $250 USD for up to 6 people.
-That means with a full crew, it’s just over $40 USD per person!
+This particular tour is an inshore fishing charter for only $300 USD for up to 6 people.
+That means with a full crew, it’s about $50 USD per person!
 Your captain will know what fish to go for depending on the time of year, currents, and tides.

 Paquera is another ideal spot to go on a fishing tour; here, you can fish both the waters of Cabo Blanco and Quepos.
 Most of the fish are caught by trawling, and the abundance of fish can be found 20-35 miles from the shore.